 Someone wants to join me for a short section.
 What permits do they need? #

 Head on over to our page about local permits.
 Broadly, it depends.
 They’ll usually need a permit if they’re hiking in a Wilderness area, National Park or California State Park.
 They’ll get permits like any other backpacker would.
 For much of the trail, they won’t need a permit.
-The Sierra Nevada is one of the highest demand sections and if they’re wanting to join you there, be sure to plan far in advance.

 Do I need a John Muir Trail permit for that section? #